Growth disappointments drag India funds down in Nov

 Many investors cited disappointment in Indian policymakers' failure to open the market further to foreign entrants which was causing investment in the country to falter.

-United Nations data showed India received less than $20 billion (12.8 billion pounds) FDI in the first six months of 2011, compared with more than $60 billion in China while Brazil and Russia took in $23 billion and $33 billion respectively.
+United Nations data showed India received less than $20 billion FDI in the first six months of 2011, compared with more than $60 billion in China while Brazil and Russia took in $23 billion and $33 billion respectively.

 India last week suspended plans to open its $450 billion supermarket sector to foreign firms, backtracking on one of the government's boldest reforms in years in the face of a huge political backlash.